25 essential tips for driving in Portugal without losing your cool

 23. An increasing number of toll roads don’t have toll booths so you either need an electronic device or you’ll have to pay at the post office a few days later.
 It’s a real pain in the a*** so check with your hire company if applicable or check these guidelines to make sure you don’t get fined.

 24. You need to carry your documents and certain safety equipment with you and there are rules and restrictions about driving with children so you should read up on all the legal requirements here.
+Update for 2014 for expats: If you haven’t got a Cartão de Cidadão, you’ll need to carry your Contribuinte card with you as well as your ID and the usual paperwork.
+More information about the 2014 changes can be found here.

 25. Not all Portuguese drivers are speed freaks.
 If there is a line of impatient drivers in front of you on a country road, chances are they’re stuck behind an Aixam.
 These pesky little cars have the power of a quad bike so can’t go very fast.
 You don’t even need to pass your Highway Code exam to drive one.
 Personally, I think they’re a liability.
 Impatient drivers get fed up of crawling along at 40 kilometres per hour and take even more ridiculous risks in order to get past them and be on their way.
 If you are patiently waiting for a safe opportunity to pass an Aixam, keep an eye on the drivers behind you who might not wait their turn.